Thursday, July 29, 2010

 Exhibit A is their Medicare drug benefit, which was written to enrich pharmaceutical companies and insurers.
 By forbidding the government to directly negotiate drug prices, Republicans maximized the program's costs.
 Unlike everyone else in our capitalistic system, taxpayers are apparently not allowed to bargain for a better deal.
 That would be socialism.

 Exhibit B is the Republicans' tireless assaults against the "public option," which was stripped out of the final health care legislation.
 The public option was to be a government-run health insurance plan that competed with the privately run plans.
 Its purpose was to stop private insurers from overcharging for their plans -- and sending their inflated bills to the taxpayers.

 Speaking of overcharges, socialized medicine and government-run systems, let's look at Exhibit C. Medicare is a government-run system that's far more socialized than anything in the new health care reforms.
 And it's a major cause of America's growing deficits.

-You'd think that the alleged haters of socialism and deficits would at least support ending overpayments
+You'd think that the alleged haters of socialism and deficits would at least support ending overpayments to insurers

 participating in the Medicare Advantage program.
 But no, the Democrats had to do it alone.

 By the way, these bloated charges had driven up the premiums paid by ordinary folks enrolled in traditional Medicare.
 They tacked an extra $89 to the average couple's 2009 premium, according to the Center on Budget and Policy Priorities.

 Dr. Berwick, part of me wishes that your hearing had gone forward.
 When your critics got to the "wealth distribution" part, you might have asked what in their religion goes against saving the lives of working-class Americans.

 Not every manager of medical spending can be trusted to preserve the glories of American health care, but you can.
 So go forth, Dr. Berwick, and trim a few thousand off our health care bills.
 We taxpayers won't mind.